MicrosoftDocs/winrt-api/windows.ui.xaml.controls/inktoolbar.md

 ## -remarks

+> [!TIP]
+> For more info, design guidance, and code examples, see [Inking controls](/windows/uwp/design/controls-and-patterns/inking-controls).

 Associate an [InkToolbar](inktoolbar.md) with an [InkCanvas](inkcanvas.md) control through the [TargetInkCanvas](inktoolbar_targetinkcanvas.md) property.

 By default, the toolbar includes buttons for drawing, erasing, highlighting, and displaying a ruler.
 Depending on the feature, other settings and commands, such as ink color, stroke thickness, erase all, are provided in a flyout.
 An "extension glyph" is displayed on the button to indicate the existence of the flyout.